Fostering is a way of providing a family life for children who cannot live with their own parents.

 Short breaks carers offer regular, planned and on-going support to children and young people who have a disability, at weekends or during school holidays.

-Many of our foster carers provide care to refugee and unaccompanied asylum seeking children (UASC).
-Foster carers are required for this specialist task.
-Many of these children and young people arrive traumatised and disorientated.
+This specialised type of fostering provides care to refugee and unaccompanied asylum seeking children (UASC).
+Many of these children and young people arrive in the UK traumatised and disorientated.